Pandemic puts tulips, bluebells, cherry blossoms in hiding - WTMJ

 From Japan’s cherry blossom trees, to the endless Keukenhof tulip fields in the Netherlands, to the riot of purple bluebells in the Hallerbos south of Brussels, everything looks its best this spring when conditions are at its worst.

 “The flowers are there.
-Nature refuses to be stopped by anyone,” said Halle mayor Marc Snoeck, who for the second year in a row needs to keep people away from the municipality’s famed woods instead of inviting them.
+Nature refuses to be stopped by anyone,” said Halle mayor Marc Snoeck, who for the second year in a row needs to keep people away from the municipality’s famed woods instead of inviting them in.

 Across the world, authorities are seeking to stave off a new surge of COVID-19 infections to contain a death toll which already exceeds 3 million.
 Crowds are anathema to health.
 Yet at the same time, the soothing glories of nature are said to be an ideal balm against the psychological burdens of loneliness, disorientation and fear that the pandemic has wrought.